Cricket-Shocked Australia mourns cricketing great 'Warnie' | Sports-Games

 Cricket-Shocked Australia mourns cricketing great 'Warnie'

-One of the finest bowlers of all time whose talent and personality transcended cricket, Warne died at the age of 52 on Friday, shortly after arriving on the island of Koh Samui for a vacation.
-Thai police said on Saturday they were not treating his death as suspicious and Warne's body would be transferred to the mainland for a full autopsy to determine the cause of death.
+One of the finest bowlers of all time whose talent and personality transcended cricket, Warne died at the age of 52 on Friday, a day after arriving on the island of Koh Samui for a vacation.
+Citing information from Warne's family, Thai police said on Saturday that Warne had suffered chest pains prior to his Thailand vacation and had asthma and heart issues.

-Australians laid tributes of flowers and beer bottles at a statue of Shane Warne in Melbourne on Saturday after the country woke to the shocking news the cricketing great had died from a suspected heart attack while on holiday in Thailand.
-As many in the sporting world and beyond expressed grief, Australian Prime Minister Scott Morrison offered Warne's family a state funeral for the sportsman known to his compatriots simply as "Warnie" .

-"The case is still under investigation, and will need a detailed autopsy result to prove the real cause of death," Kissana said.
-Reuters saw three men that police confirmed were Warne's travelling companions enter the Bo Phut police station on Saturday afternoon, where they were escorted to a conference room for questioning.
+Finding Warne unconscious, the friend performed CPR, which was again attempted by paramedics and staff at a hospital.
+"He had asthma and had seen a doctor about his heart," Yuttana Sirisombat, superintendent at the Bo Phut police station, told reporters.

-They declined to speak to media.
-The villa where Warne had been discovered unconscious was under heavy security on Saturday and images shared by police from earlier in the day showed three men wearing face masks and casual attire sitting together in a lounge area with tourist and immigration police present.
+"We learned from his family that he had experienced chest pains when he was back home in his country," Yuttana said, when asked about any prior illnesses.
+The villa where Warne had been discovered unconscious was under heavy security on Saturday and images shared by police from earlier in the day showed three men wearing face masks and casual attire, sitting together in a lounge area with tourist and immigration police present.

-Chatchawin Nakmusik, a Bo Phut police officer, had earlier told Reuters the interviews would be a matter of procedure and there was no suspicion of foul play.
-"We'll only ask what about happened because they were together with him at the time," he told Reuters.

-Australia's Foreign Minister Marise Payne said earlier that officials would travel to Koh Samui on Saturday to offer assistance to Thai authorities and help arrange the return of his body.
-COURTED CONTROVERSY
+Warne's associates were later questioned at the police station.
+Police had earlier ruled out foul play said they were being interviewed as procedure.
+Australian embassy personnel assisting police on Koh Samui declined to comment, including the country's ambassador to Thailand Allan McKinnon.

-Warne's last Tweet was a tribute to another former Australian cricket great, wicketkeeper Rod Marsh, who died earlier on Friday at the age of 74.
-Australia's men's and women's teams will wear black armbands in Warne's honour when they play matches in Pakistan and New Zealand respectively on Saturday.
+COURTED CONTROVERSY Warne's last Tweet was a tribute to another former Australian cricket great, wicketkeeper Rod Marsh, who died earlier on Friday at the age of 74.

-Credited with reviving the art of leg spin, Warne made his test debut in 1992 against India, kicking off a 15-year international career.
-Warne was rated as one of the five greatest players of the 20th century by Wisden Cricketers' Almanack but his hard living often made tabloid headlines as well.

-The wily spinner frequently courted controversy and served a 12-month suspension after testing positive for banned diuretics in 2003.
-"Of course he was controversial, but also put cricket on the map for a lot of people," Sydney resident Eddie Piazza told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)